ndipenoch/Theory-of-Algorithms-Project/README.md

 The MD5 message-digest algorithm, is a widely used hash function that takes as input a message of arbitrary length and produces as output a 128-bit "fingerprint" or "message digest" of the input.
 It is conjectured that it is computationally infeasible to produce two messages having the same message digest, or to produce any message having a given prespecified target message digest.
 The MD5 algorithm is intended for digital signature applications, where a large file must be "compressed" in a secure manner before being encrypted with a private (secret) key under a public-key cryptosystem such as Rivest–Shamir–Adleman(RSA).
+MD5 works on bytes using Little Endian, which means that in a sequence of bytes, the first byte is the least significant byte.
 <br/><br/>

 <p align="center">